opensearch-project/documentation-website/_security-plugin/configuration/multi-auth.md

 ## General steps for configuring multi-option sign-in

-1. Decide which types of authentication are to be made available at sign-in.
+1. Decide which types of authentication to make available at sign-in.
-1. Configure each authentication type, including an authentication domain for the identification provider (IdP) and the essential settings that give each type sign-in access to OpenSearch Dashboards (see steps for each type in the Configuration section of the security documentation).
+1. Configure each authentication type, including an authentication domain for the identification provider (IdP) and the essential settings that give each type sign-in access to OpenSearch Dashboards (see steps for each authentication type in the Configuration section of the security documentation).
-1. Add and configure multi-option authentication sign-in settings in the `opensearch_dashboards.yml` file.
+1. Add, enable, and configure multi-option authentication sign-in settings in the `opensearch_dashboards.yml` file.

 ## Enabling multi-option sign-in

-The setting `opensearch_security.auth.type` determines whether the sign-in window provides for single- or multi-option authentication.
-You can add this setting to the `opensearch_dashboards.yml` file.
 By default, Dashboards provides a single sign-in environment for basic authentication.
+To enable multiple options for authentication at sign-in, begin by adding `opensearch_security.auth.multiple_auth_enabled` to the `opensearch_dashboards.yml` file and setting it to `true`.

-To specify the authentication type, enter a single type or multiple types as values.
+To specify the authentication types for multi-option sign-in, add the `opensearch_security.auth.type` setting to the `opensearch_dashboards.yml` file and enter multiple types as values.
 When more than one authentication type is added to the setting, the Dashboards sign-in window recognizes multiple types and adjusts to accommodate the sign-in options.

 For single sign-in, the authentication type is specified by adding a single type to the setting.